 Support transport formats other than SOAP

 Integration of the ‘Asynchronous Processing Profile’ [DSSAsync] into the core

+Enable profiles to define multi-signature processing by changing to cardinality of signature objects to ‘unbounded’.
+This document does not define mechanism for addressing and processing of multiple signature within one call.
+This is left to specific profiles.

 Define a sematic model that can be mapped to different syntaxes.
 In this document the focus is on XML and JSON, but support for other syntaxes should be possible.
 Therefore, only the common denominator of syntax features can be used: